nmorrish/Edmondscorekeeper/README.md

 # Eric Edmonds Scoring System

-A scoring system for HEMA Tournaments with the goal of having fighters focus fully on fighting.
+A web-based scoring system for HEMA Tournaments with the goal of having fighters focus fully on fighting.

 Score and timekeeping is handled silently by judges around each ring and supervised by a score keeper.
 Scores are submitted online via the judge's phones and displayed on a central management interface.